 We can arrange exam and learning support adjustments, give advice on applications for the Disabled Students' Allowance, and test you for dyslexia and dyspraxia.
 We can also offer regular study skills and mentoring support.

 See the Additional Learning Support website for more information.

-A first or 2:2 UK undergraduate degree in a relevant social science or humanities discipline (or an equivalent qualification).
+A minimum of a 2:2 UK honours degree in a relevant social science or humanities subject, or a recognised equivalent international qualification.

 View entry requirements by country

 IELTS Academic: 6.5 overall with 6.0 in each element.